Madam, Will You Talk?: Plot summary

 Charity Selborne is on holiday in Provence with her friend and former colleague Louise.
 Before Charity’s marriage to Johnny Selborne, they both taught at the same school in the West Midlands.
-Charity is now a widow; her husband's plane was shot down in France during the war.
+Charity is now a widow; her husband's plane was shot down in France during the war (the action takes place 10 years after WWII).
 She is staying at the same hotel as David Shelley and his stepmother, Loraine Bristol.
 Mrs. Bristol has taken David to France from England.
 David's father, Richard Byron, an antique dealer, who has been accused of murder, is pursuing his son across France.

 Also staying at the hotel are John Marsden, who is English and reads T. S. Eliot at breakfast, and Paul Véry, who is French.
 Both have parts to play in subsequent events.

 Charity befriends 13-year-old David Shelley, who seems mature and literary for his age.
 Making a joke about confusing “David Shelley” with another of the Romantic poets, “David Byron”, Charity is surprised by David’s alarmed reaction.
 She senses that David is carrying a burden too heavy for his years.

 Mrs. Palmer, a guest at the Hotel Tistet-Vedene, gossips to Charity about the other guests.
 She recognizes Loraine Bristol as Loraine Byron from newspaper accounts of the sensational trial of her husband, Richard Byron.
 Byron was acquitted on insufficient evidence for the murder of his best friend, who had been having an affair with Loraine.
 On scene during the murder, David Byron had been hit over the head by the attacker but had professed that he had not seen the assailant.